 In the UK Benita Rafzas is likely to ripen in late August and early September - around the same time as the well-known Williams pear.
 The fruits can be eaten fresh, or stored in a fridge for several months.

-Fill in the details below and we will let you know when Benita Rafzas asian pear trees are back in stock.
+Fill in the details below and we will let you know when Benita Rafzas asian pears are back in stock.

 Benita Rafzas is best treated as an Asian pear when it comes to caring for it in the garden.
 That means planting it in full sun and giving it plenty of space.